maxjensen/Computational_Methods_lecture_notes/bm3_markdown.md

 # Markdown and LaTeX

-Following the [Markdown and LaTeX introduction](https://ashki23.github.io/markdown-latex.html), Markdown allows you to write using an easy-to-read, easy-to-write plain text format containing text formatting, embedded graphics, source codes and LaTex formula.
+Following the [Introduction to Markdown and LaTeX](https://ashki23.github.io/markdown-latex.html), Markdown allows you to write in a simple plain-text format that supports text formatting, embedded graphics, source code, and LaTeX formulas.
 LaTeX is a high-quality typesetting system; it includes features designed to produce technical and scientific documentation.
-Basic knowledge about Markdown and LaTeX allows us to create high-quality documents and reports quickly.
-This tutorial provides a quick reference to use Markdown and LaTeX.
-This text is written in Markdown; you can see the original text by clicking on the download button on the top-right corner of this page.
+A basic understanding of Markdown and LaTeX enables the quick creation of high-quality documents and reports.
+This tutorial provides a quick reference for using Markdown and LaTeX.
+This text is written in Markdown; you can view the original text by clicking the download button in the top-right corner of this page.

 **You need to submit your coursework on Crowdmark in Markdown.**

 The following provides a quick reference to the most commonly used Markdown syntax.